-Note: If you purchased a USB keyboard or a USB mouse, connect the cable to a USB (Ψ) port on the back of your iMac.
+Note: If you purchased a USB keyboard or a USB mouse, connect the cable to a USB $(\Psi)$ port on the back of your iMac.

-Step 4: Press the power (🖰) button on the back to turn on your iMac.
+Step 4: Press the power ( $\circlearrowleft$ ) button on the back to turn on your iMac.

 You hear a tone when you turn on your iMac.
-Click your mouse to connect it with your iMac.
+Click your mouse to establish a connection with your iMac.

 Important: If your keyboard and mouse aren't paired, follow the onscreen instructions to pair them with your iMac.
 You may have to click the mouse once to establish a connection.
-For more information about pairing, see page 28.
+For more information about pairing, see page 27.